 Carbon Sink

-A study published in the Science journal found that by planting more than a half trillion trees, the planet could capture about 205 gigatons of carbon and reduce atmospheric carbon by about 25 percent.
+A study published in the Science journal found that by planting more than half a trillion trees, the planet could capture about 205 gigatons of carbon and reduce atmospheric carbon by about 25 per cent.

 Gives Food